 Third party arrangements

 Registered training organisations (RTOs) often work with other organisations (third parties) to deliver a range of services, including providing marketing, undertaking recruitment, using facilities and resources, and training and/or assessment of vocational education and training (VET) courses.

-The requirements of the National Vocational Education and Training Regulator Act 2011 (NVR Act) specify limitations on the types of third-party arrangements an RTO can have.
+The requirements of the National Vocational Education and Training Regulator Act 2011 (NVR Act) specify limitations on the types of third party arrangements that can be used by an RTO.

 - the implications of the NVR Act in relation to third party arrangements